 Michael Irvin II definitely gave it a shot, though.
-He played on special teams as a freshmen, started three games as a sophomore, missed the entire regular season with a knee injury the next year, and came back to start three games last season.
+He played on special teams as a freshmen, started three games as a sophomore, missed the entire regular season with a knee injury the next year, and came back to start three games as a redshirt junior last season.

-A former three-star recruit from St. Thomas Aquinas High School in Ft.
-Lauderdale, Irvin had big-time offers from Georgia, Michigan, SMU, Syracuse, UCF, and Wake Forest during his recruitment back in 2016.
-Perhaps one of those schools will come calling again or more Power 5 schools will enter the mix.
+A former three-star recruit from St. Thomas Aquinas High School in Fort Lauderdale, Irvin had big-time offers from Georgia, Michigan, SMU, Syracuse, UCF, and Wake Forest during his recruitment back in 2016, according to 247Sports.

-Michael Irvin II can always return to Miami, but it very well could be the end of an era.
+Michael Irvin II could have always return to Miami, but it is the end of an era.

 — MICHAEL IRVIN II (@M_Irvin17) June 8, 2020

 Over three months after Michael Irvin II entered the NCAA Transfer Portal, social media buzzed when he announced his transfer destination.
 He will suit up and play for the FAU Owls and former Florida State head coach Willie Taggart next season.

 Only time will tell what impact he will make this fall, but he has the chance to earn a starting role.

 This post was originally published on March 4, 2020 before updating.

 MORE: The 2001 Miami Hurricanes Would Beat Any Team, Any Time

 Get the biggest and best sports news sent directly to your inbox.